MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 ```

 ## [PowerShell script](#tab/powershell)

+### Enable VM insights for multiple VMs using PowerShell script

 This section describes how to enable [VM insights](./vminsights-overview.md) using a PowerShell script that can enable multiple VMs.
 This process uses a script installs VM extensions for Azure Monitoring Agent (AMA) and, if necessary, the Dependency Agent to enable VM Insights.
 If AMA is onboarded, a Data Collection Rule (DCR) and a User Assigned Managed Identity (UAMI) is also associated with the virtual machines and virtual machine scale sets.